- Enables treatment plants to better understand the unique characteristics of their wastewater flow

 - Improper removal of organic material

-The H.O.S.S. system represents a significant technological leap in the way treatment plants design their headworks structures.
-Just as the Hammerhead Shark uses its highly specialized sensory receptors to analyze and dominate its environment, Hydro-Dyne’s Hammerhead Onsite Screen Sizing equipment utilizes an array of technologies to test and analyze a treatment plant’s unique wastewater environment.
+On-site Screen Sizing represents a significant technological leap in the way treatment plants design their headworks structures.
+Just as the Hammerhead Shark uses its highly specialized sensory receptors to analyze and dominate its environment, Hydro-Dyne’s Hammerhead On-site Screen Sizing equipment utilizes an array of technologies to test and analyze a treatment plant’s unique wastewater environment.

 For the first time, treatment plants and collections systems can now easily understand their unique influent characteristics to make truly informed decisions on how their influent can impact their processes system-wide.
 This advancement in process analysis and resource management results in an efficiently designed headworks for an individual plant that significantly reduces operating, maintenance and capital costs, extends the life of downstream processes, and improves the overall performance and efficiency of the treatment plant or collection system.